 Your adventure begins in Punta Arenas, Chile, the most populated city in southern Patagonia.
 If you arrive early, there are many museums, restaurants and shops to keep you busy for days.
 By early afternoon, a Quark Expeditions® representative will meet you at the official starting point hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.

-Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours.
+Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only two hours.
 Far below, the ship will approach King George Island for your arrival.
 Your first glimpse of dramatic Antarctic landscapes will be from a unique perspective, as your plane descends for landing in the South Shetland Islands.
 After landing, stretch your legs with a one-mile (1.6 km) walk to the shore, before being transferred by Zodiac to your ship to set sail for the Antarctic Peninsula!

 There are few places in the world as evocative as Antarctica.
 As your ship approaches the White Continent, you may be overcome by feelings of excitement and awe.
 Much of Antarctica is indescribable and can only be fully appreciated through your own eyes.

 As your Captain and Expedition Team keep a lookout for whales and seabirds, you’ll be alerted to any new sightings.
 Our expert education team will also provide in-depth explanations of the glaciology, history and wildlife of the region.

 Even more exciting are your land excursions.
 Your first Zodiac landing is something you’ll never forget!
 Walking on a beach dotted with penguins is the most intimate way to experience the unique wildlife of Antarctica.